ANAPHYLAXIS POLICY

 Our school may also consider updating a student’s Individual Anaphylaxis Management Plan if there is an identified and significant increase in the student’s potential risk of exposure to allergens at school.

-A copy of each student’s Individual Anaphylaxis Management Plan will be stored with their ASCIA Action Plan for Anaphylaxis in the classroom in their school bag or in teachers office], together with the student’s adrenaline autoinjector.
-Adrenaline autoinjectors must be labelled with the student’s name.
+A copy of each student’s Individual Anaphylaxis Management Plan will be stored with their ASCIA Action Plan for Anaphylaxis (RED) in their individual classrooms together with the student’s adrenaline device.
+Adrenaline devices must be labelled with the student’s name.

 To reduce the risk of a student suffering from an anaphylactic reaction at Dandenong Valley SDS, we have put in place the following strategies:

-Adrenaline autoinjectors for general use will be stored in First Aid Room in Medication cupboard and labelled “general use”.
+Adrenaline autoinjectors for general use will be stored in the First Aid room in the medication cupboard and labelled “general use”.

-The School Nurse is responsible for arranging the purchase of adrenaline autoinjectors for general use, and will consider:
+The Principal is responsible for arranging the purchase of adrenaline autoinjectors for general use, and will consider:

 In the event of an anaphylactic reaction, the emergency response procedures in this policy must be followed, together with the school’s general first aid procedures, emergency response procedures and the student’s Individual Anaphylaxis Management Plan.

-A complete and up-to-date list of students identified as being at risk of anaphylaxis is maintained by the school nurse and stored in Purple Folders in each classroom/office.
-Student photos are displayed on staff information notice boards.
-For camps, excursions and special events, a designated staff member will be responsible for maintaining a list of students at risk of anaphylaxis attending the special event, together with their Individual Anaphylaxis Management Plans and adrenaline autoinjectors, where appropriate.
+A complete and up-to-date list of students identified as being at risk of anaphylaxis is maintained by school nurse and is displayed and stored in all classrooms in the Purple Folder (with all individual student plans) and on the information board in the staffroom.
+For camps, excursions and special events, a designated staff member will be responsible for maintaining a list of students at risk of anaphylaxis attending the special event, together with their Individual Anaphylaxis Management Plans and adrenaline devices, where appropriate.

 If a student experiences an anaphylactic reaction at school or during a school activity, school staff must: